The Cheapest Way to Reline a Chimney: A Denver Pro's Honest Cost Guide

 Choosing the Wrong Liner Material

-Selecting an aluminum liner for a wood-burning stove or high-efficiency appliance can lead to premature failure and safety hazards.
-Always match the liner material to the requirements of your heating appliance.
+Putting an aluminum liner on a wood stove or a high-efficiency appliance is asking for early failure and a safety hazard.
+Always match the liner to what you're actually burning.

 Skipping Permits